oahahn/MIT-6.86-Machine-Learning/Project2_Digit-Recognition-Part-1/README.md

 * Use scikit-learn's SVM for binary classification and multiclass classification.
 This was implemented in svm.py and tested in main.py.

-* Implement your own softmax regression using gradient descent.
-This was implemented in softmax.py and tested in main.py.

-* Experiment with different hyperparameters and labels.
-This can again be seen in softmax.py and main.py.
+* Implement your own softmax regression using gradient descent and experiment with different hyperparameters and labels.
+This can be seen in softmax.py and in main.py.

 * Perform dimensionality reduction using PCA by projecting the data onto the principal components and explore the effects on performance.
 This was implemented in features.py and tested in main.py.